[HISTORY: Adopted by the County Council of Allegheny County 8-30-2016 by Ord. No. 29-16. Amendments noted where applicable.]

 For additional information regarding County authorities' obligation to develop policies to ensure participation of minority- and women-owned and disadvantaged business enterprises, see § 5-203.08.

 - Any individual, partnership, joint venture, corporation or firm submitting a bid or proposal for a contract with the County.

-- The existing condition when a contractor or subcontractor has correctly implemented the requirements of the program as set forth in this chapter.
+- The condition existing when a contractor or subcontractor has correctly implemented the requirements of the program as set forth in this chapter.